standardebooks/manual/8-typography.rst

 	-	Publications like books, novels, plays, and pamphlets, *except* “holy texts,” like the Bible or books within the Bible.

-	-	Long poems and ballads, like the `Iliad </ebooks/homer/the-iliad/william-cullen-bryant>`__, that are book-length.
+	-	Long poems and ballads, like the :italics:`Iliad </ebooks/homer/the-iliad/william-cullen-bryant>`, that are book-length.

 	-	Long musical compositions or audio, like operas, music albums, or radio shows.